 - a.
-Within 30 days after award of contract or before the construction kickoff meeting, the Contractor shall submit to the Engineer one electronic pdf file of the detailed construction schedule including dates of commencement for each major work item, duration of each major work item and completion of each major work item on each segment of the proposed construction. - b.
-Major items of work to be included on the schedule shall include, but is not limited to the following: - Duration of material procurement - Installation of conduit, handholes, and fiber optic cable - Duration of fiber testing and submission of test reports
+Within 30 days after award of contract or before the construction kickoff meeting, submit to the Engineer one electronic pdf file of the detailed construction schedule including dates of commencement for each major work item, duration of each major work item and completion of each major work item on each segment of the proposed construction. - b.
+Major items of work to be included on the schedule shall include, but is not limited to the following: - Duration of material procurement - · Installation of conduit, handholes, and fiber optic cable - Duration of fiber testing and submission of test reports - c.

-- c.
 The construction schedule shall comply with Section 1108 of the Standard Specifications.
-In addition to limitations of operations in Article 1108.03 of the Standard Specifications, the contractor shall not perform work that may result in an unplanned network disruption during the Iowa Communications Network (ICN) moratorium.
-The Contractor shall request moratorium dates from ICN within 14 calendar days after award of the project contract. - d.
-The Contractor shall coordinate with the ICN Network Operations Center (NOC) to schedule all splicing work. - e.
-Upon acceptance of the schedule, the Contractor will be expected to adhere to these dates as proposed unless modified with the approval of the Engineer. - f.
-Submittal and approval of the proposed construction schedule by the Engineer is required before the Contractor can commence construction activities.
+In addition to limitations of operations in Article 1108.03 of the Standard Specifications, do not perform work that may result in an unplanned network disruption during the ICN moratorium.
+Request moratorium dates from ICN within 14 calendar days after award of the project contract.

+- d.
+Coordinate with the ICN Network Operations Center (NOC) to schedule all splicing work. - e.
+Upon acceptance of the schedule, adhere to these dates as proposed unless modified with the approval of the Engineer. - f.
+Submittal and approval of the proposed construction schedule by the Engineer is required before construction activities can commence.